-- 49. We clarify that an FM6 LPTV station's FM6 operation is not severable from its digital television license and may not be assigned or transferred independently from the FM6 LPTV station.
-203 We base this conclusion upon the fact that we are not separately authorizing FM6 operations, but rather are allowing them as an ancillary or supplementary service to the FM6 LPTV station's main digital television license.
+49. We clarify that an FM6 LPTV station's FM6 operation is not severable from its digital television license and may not be assigned or transferred independently from the FM6 LPTV station.
+We base this conclusion upon the fact that we are not separately authorizing FM6 operations, but rather are allowing them as an ancillary or supplementary service to the FM6 LPTV station's main digital television license.
 An FM6 LPTV station is permitted to provide FM6 operations only as a result of it offering a free over-the-air television service.

-204 - 50.
-Reporting Requirements.
+50. Reporting Requirements.
 We adopt our tentative conclusion and will not require FM6 LPTV stations to undertake periodic reporting requirements similar to those contained in their FM6 STAs.
 The periodic reporting requirement was included as a condition to the FM6 STAs to monitor the ongoing STA operations of FM6 LPTV stations for reports of interference and to see if FM6 LPTV stations were complying with the condition that their digital television and analog FM radio operations were serving similar populations.
 We agree with the majority of commenters that the periodic reporting requirement is no longer necessary.
 In this R&O, we adopt permanent rules to address the circumstances that the reporting requirement was established to monitor.
-Failure to comply with these rules will result in sanction and potentially loss of the ability to continue providing FM6 service. - 51.
-Other parties argue that the submission of written reports is still needed in order to confirm system operation and to gather data to confirm that the FM6 service can be implemented and operated in the public interest.208 We disagree.
-The record, which includes real-world information collected over nearly the last two years from FM6 LPTV stations' FM6 STA operations demonstrates that interference from the 13 existing FM6 LPTV stations is not likely to occur to either adjacent-band FM radio operations or to the host LPTV station's channel 6 operations.209 Further, there have been no legitimate reports of interference being caused by the 13 FM6 LPTV stations that have been operating under STAs.210 In addition, FM6 LPTV stations are permitted to make modifications to their facilities
+Failure to comply with these rules will result in sanction and potentially loss of the ability to continue providing FM6 service.

+51. Other parties argue that the submission of written reports is still needed in order to confirm system operation and to gather data to confirm that the FM6 service can be implemented and operated in the public interest.
+We disagree.
+The record, which includes real-world information collected over nearly the last two years from FM6 LPTV stations' FM6 STA operations demonstrates that interference from the 13 existing FM6 LPTV stations is not likely to occur to either adjacent-band FM radio operations or to the host LPTV station's channel 6 operations.
+Further, there have been no

-203 See PCPC Comments at 21 (asking that the Commission clarify this point).
+See PCPC Comments at 21 (asking that the Commission clarify this point).

-204 See 47 U.S.C.
+See 47 U.S.C.
 336(b)(1) and 47 CFR § 73.624(b).

-207 See Metro Comments at 8-9; AVHN Comments at 3-4; Flinn Comments at 3; NAB Comments at 5-6; PCPC Comments at 19-21; VCY Comments at 7; PCPC Reply Comments at 14; KTL Comments at 3-4.
+See Metro Comments at 8-9; AVHN Comments at 3-4; Flinn Comments at 3; NAB Comments at 5-6; PCPC Comments at 19-21; VCY Comments at 7; PCPC Reply Comments at 14; KTL Comments at 3-4.

-208 See SOL Comments at 7-8: Reed Comments at 3.
+See SOL Comments at 7-8; Reed Comments at 3.

-209 Copies of the FM6 LPTV station 90-day and 180-day status reports are available at each of the FM6 LPTV stations' main station records on LMS.
+Copies of the FM6 LPTV station 90-day and 180-day status reports are available at each of the FM6 LPTV stations' main station records on LMS.
 See supra note 104.
-We again note that our analysis of interference free FM6 operations applies solely to the 13 stations that have been operating under FM6 STAs.
-This does not mean that interference would not occur if we were to allow other TV6 stations to commence FM6 operations.
+We again note that our analysis of interference free